Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Lead qualification

-Allocate valid and correct lead scores to target those audiences who are interested in purchasing and bring lifelong loyalty.
+Allocate valid, accurate lead scores to target audiences interested in purchasing and build lifelong loyalty.

 Fraud detection